 Is the DEng eligible for a Post-Graduation Work Permit (PGWP)?

-Do I need to take the GRE?
+Do I need to take the GRE or TOEFL/IELTS?

 Do I need to live in Victoria?

-When and how do I choose a supervisor?
+How do I choose a faculty advisor?

-What is a praxis?
+What is a Praxis?

 How can I prepare before applying?